Ledger Management

 To retrieve transactions for an entity:

-Updating a Transaction
+Editing a Transaction

-To update an existing transaction:
+To edit an existing transaction:

 Deleting a Transaction